Haavi97/Strava-timelapse-from-heatmap/README.md

 # Strava Heatmap Timelapse Generator

-This project contains a set of Python scripts to automatically create a timelapse video from Strava heatmaps.
+This project contains a set of Python scripts to automatically create a timelapse video from Strava heatmaps based on activities from a CSV export.
 The process involves three main steps:
-1. Capturing screenshots from Strava
+1. Reading Strava activities from CSV and capturing screenshots for relevant dates
 2. Cropping the screenshots to focus on the map
-3. Creating a timelapse video with date overlays
+3. Creating a timelapse video with date overlays and accumulated statistics

 ## Prerequisites